 We promote a culture of integrity and high ethical standards.
 We aim for a high level of competence and support each other by sharing information, skills and experiences.
 We have strong risk awareness, and we critically review and challenge existing practices.
 We foster an atmosphere where constructive challenging is a natural part of discussions and decisions on risk-taking, risk awareness and risk culture.

-We respect our mission as a Nordic-Baltic bank, and we follow sound banking principles.
 We comply with internal policies, regulations and procedures, and we respect their spirit.
 All individuals are expected to contribute to and promote a sound risk culture.